-When necessary, our attorneys also represent clients on bankruptcy appeals in the district courts, before the Bankruptcy Appellate Panel, the Circuit Courts of Appeal and the Supreme Court of the United States.
+When necessary, we represent clients on bankruptcy appeals in the district courts, before the Bankruptcy Appellate Panel, the Circuit Courts of Appeal and the Supreme Court of the United States.
 Our proven track record and deep expertise in bankruptcy appellate matters has allowed us to offer the best possible solutions to our clients.

 - Orange County, California –served as co-counsel to the Official Pool Participants Committee and counsel to the Schools Subcommittee in this milestone Chapter 9 case.
 We did extensive work on issues relating to Chapter 9, tax, litigation, municipal finance, government contracts, insurance and legislation.
 Ultimately achieved close to a 100% recovery for our constituents on billions of dollars of claims.

 - Detroit, Michigan –represented the lead creditor in this case, the largest Chapter 9 proceeding ever filed.
 They were instrumental in litigating first impression issues such as the priority of General Obligation Bonds and Revenue Bonds.